Porting to Python 3 - The Book Site

 You can of course write these conversion scripts yourself, but you might not need to.
 If you are using Distutils it has support for running 2to3 as a part of the build process.
 This also solves the distribution problems, as this way you can distribute only Python 2 code and 2to3 will be run on that code during install when installed on Python 3.
 That way you don’t have to have separate packages or even two copies of the code in your package.
 Distributing packages also has information on this.

-However, the lazy coders approach here would be to use Distribute.
+However, the lazy coders approach here would be to use Distribute, as it includes some extensions to the 2to3-story.

 Using Distribute to support the 2to3 conversion